AnupadmaTheAnalyst/Sales-Performance-Customer-Behavior-Analysis-using-SQL/README.md

 - Understand deal-size impact on revenue
 - Analyze customer ordering behavior and retention
 - Detect operational issues such as order cancellations
-- Practice SQL from basic to advanced business scenarios
+- Apply SQL from basic to advanced business scenarios

 ---